davefowler/melcurial/README.md

 ```

 ### Commands
-- **start [name]**: Create or reset `branch` (sanitized from `name`) from the latest main and push with upstream.
+- **start [name]**: Create or reset your workspace branch from the latest main and push with upstream.
 If omitted, mel prompts for your name.
 - **save**: Commit all changes with a timestamped message, fetch, rebase on main, and push.
 - **sync**: Save or stash as needed, update with latest main using the configured strategy (defaults to rebase), and push.
 Optionally opens a PR.
 - **publish**: Confirm, re‑run tests, update local main, fast‑forward merge your branch into main, push main, then rebase your branch on main and push again.
-- **reset**: For feature branches only.
+- **reset**: For workspace branches only.
 Hard‑reset to latest main and force‑push.
-- **update | pull**: Update main or update your feature branch with latest main using the configured strategy.
+- **update | pull**: Update main or update your workspace branch with latest main using the configured strategy.
 - **diff**: Show staged/unstaged diff stats.
 - **open [repo|branch|pr]**: Open your remote in the browser.
 - **status**: Prints summary JSON including `main`, `user_branch`, `current_branch`, ahead/behind counts, dirty file count, last commit, then shows `git status -sb`.
 - **pull**: If on `main`, `git pull --ff-only`.
-If on a feature branch, fast‑forward merge latest main into the branch.
+If on your workspace branch, fast‑forward merge latest main into the branch.
 If you have local changes, mel offers: save first, stash+drop, or cancel.
 - **test**: Runs the configured `scripts.test` command.
 If not present, mel falls back to your package manager's `test` script when `allow_package_scripts` is true (default).

 ### Configuration (for engineers)